jasmaine/ewa/README.md

 ### Database class

-The database class is made to supply basic anready to go methods to select, insert, update and delete data from a mysql database.
-It is build on the mysqli method.
-To start innitiate by creating an object:
+The database class is made to supply basic ready to go methods to select, insert, update and delete data from a mysql database.
+It is build on the [php mysqli extension.](https://www.php.net/manual/en/book.mysqli.php) To start innitiate by creating an object:

 `$mysql = new Mysql();`